Timothy Weah: Lille

 On June 29, 2019, Weah signed a five-year contract with Lille, starting on July 1.
-The undisclosed fee was reported by L'Équipe to be €10 million (then $11.37 million).
+The undisclosed fee was reported by L'Équipe to be €10 million ($11.37 million).
 He made his debut on August 11, starting in a 2–1 home win over Nantes.
 He played 68 minutes before being substituted for Yusuf Yazıcı.
-Weah made three appearances for Lille throughout the 2019–20 season, however, he missed most of the season due to injury; Weah suffered two hamstring injuries that kept him out of the bulk of the Ligue 1 season.
+Weah made three appearances for Lille throughout the 2019–20 season, but he missed most of the season due to injury; Weah suffered two hamstring injuries that kept him out of the bulk of the Ligue 1 season.
 The first injury occurred in a game against Amiens, keeping him out for six months, then the second occurred during his first match back with the team in a game against Marseille.
+His injury was successfully operated in March 2020 by surgeon Lasse Lempainen in Turku, Finland.

 Weah made his return from injury during the 2020–21 Ligue 1 season, during Lille's second match of the season.
 He came on in the 79th minute of the game against Reims for Burak Yılmaz and played 16 minutes.
 On the next Europa League matchday, Weah started and scored his first goal for Lille in a 3–2 loss against his former club Celtic.
 On December 16, he came on as a substitute against Dijon and scored his first Ligue 1 goal for Lille, capping off a 2–0 victory.
 He played 28 games and scored three goals as Les Dogues won their first league title for a decade.
 On August 1, the team won the 2021 Trophée des Champions 1–0 against PSG in Israel, with Weah playing the last 14 minutes in place of Jonathan David.

-On March 19, 2022 Weah was sent off in a 1–0 win at Nantes for a foul on Samuel Moutoussamy, who required assistance to leave the field.
-He did not score until May 14 in the penultimate league fixture, a 3–1 win at Nice, and followed it a week later with both goals of a home 2–2 tie with Rennes.
+On March 19, 2022, Weah was sent off in a 1–0 win at Nantes for a foul on Samuel Moutoussamy, who required assistance to leave the field.
+He did not score until May 14 in the penultimate league fixture, a 3–1 win at Nice and followed it a week later with both goals of a home 2–2 tie with Rennes.

+Juventus

+Following four seasons with the French side, Weah signed for Serie A club Juventus on July 1, 2023, on a five-year contract running until June 30, 2028.
+The financial details of the transfer include an initial and base fee of €10.3 million ($11.22 million) payable to Lille in two years, a maximum of €2.1 million ($2.29 million) add-ons depending on sporting conditions, and €1 million ($1.09 million) of incidental charges.

+On January 4, 2024, Weah scored his first goal for Juventus in a 6–1 win against Salernitana in the round of 16 stage of the Coppa Italia.
+Juventus went on to win the Coppa Italia, beating Atalanta in the final.

+Marseille loan

+On August 6, 2025, Weah signed for Ligue 1 club Olympique Marseille on loan, with an obligation to buy for a fee that could reach €18 million ($21 million).